-Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP) the onshore TO shall liaise with the offshore TO to confirm the intention to implement the LJRP and the disconnection of the offshore network until the LJRP is terminated and operational control is transferred back to NGESO.

-When implementing a Local Joint Restoration Plan, the onshore TO shall carry out operational liaison, complete appropriate Operational Switching actions and issue instructions to Users, including Black Start Stations and Generators party to the Local Joint Restoration Plan to establish and control a Power Island in accordance with the provisions of the Local Joint Restoration Plan.
+When implementing a Local Joint Restoration Plan, the onshore TO shall carry out operational liaison, complete appropriate Operational Switching actions and issue instructions to Users, including Restoration Contractors party to the Local Joint Restoration Plan to establish and control a Power Island in accordance with the provisions of the Local Joint Restoration Plan.
+When implementing a Distribution Restoration Zone Plan, the onshore TO shall issue instructions to relevant Network Operators to establish a Distribution Restoration Zone.
+The relevant Network Operator shall then carry out the requirements of the Distribution Restoration Zone Plan together with the relevant requirements of OC9 of the Grid Code and DOC9 of the Distribution Code which will enable the control and establishment of a Power Island.

 In England and Wales

 NGESO has the sole authority to implement the Local Joint Restoration Plans.
+In the case of Distribution Restoration Zone Plans, NGESO will issue instructions to relevant Network Operators who will then implement the relevant Distribution Restoration Zone Plan.

-NGESO shall request Black Start Stations, other Generators party to the Local Joint Restoration Plan to assess the condition of their assets, and report on their capability to carry out their obligations under the Local Joint Restoration Plan.
-NGESO shall request Network Operator party to the Local Joint Restoration Plan to assess the condition of their assets and report on their capability to carry out their obligation under the Local Joint Restoration Plan
+NGESO shall request Restoration Contractors party to the Local Joint Restoration Plan to assess the condition of their assets, and report on their capability to carry out their obligations under the Local Joint Restoration Plan.
+NGESO shall request Network Operators party to the Local Joint Restoration Plan to assess the condition of their assets and report on their capability to carry out their obligation under the Local Joint Restoration Plan.
+In addition, and where a Distribution Restoration Zone Plan is in place, NGESO shall request the relevant Network Operator to undertake an assessment of the Distribution Network to ensure the network is in a position to establish a Distribution Restoration Zone and that Restoration Contractor’s Plant is in a sufficient state of readiness to permit the establishment of a Distribution Restoration Zone in accordance with the Distribution Restoration Zone Plan.

 Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP) NGESO shall as necessary, liaise with the offshore TO to confirm the status of the connection between the onshore and offshore networks.

-Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP), NGESO shall liaise with the offshore TO to confirm the intention to implement the LJRP and the disconnection of the offshore network until the LJRP is terminated.

-when implementing a Local Joint Restoration Plan, NGESO shall carry out operational liaison, with Black Start Stations and Generators party to the Local Joint Restoration Plan in accordance with the provisions of the Local Joint Restoration Plan.
-NGET shall carry out operational liaison, direct appropriate Operational Switching actions and issue instructions to relevant Users party to the Local Joint Restoration Plan to establish and control a Power Island in accordance with the provisions of the Local Joint Restoration Plan.
+When implementing a Local Joint Restoration Plan, NGESO shall carry out operational liaison, with Restoration Contractors party to the Local Joint Restoration Plan in accordance with the provisions of the Local Joint Restoration Plan.
+The relevant TO shall carry out operational liaison, direct appropriate Operational Switching actions and issue instructions to relevant Users party to the Local Joint Restoration Plan to establish and control a Power Island in accordance with the provisions of the Local Joint Restoration Plan.
+When implementing a Distribution Restoration Zone Plan, NGESO shall issue instructions to relevant Network Operators to establish a Distribution Restoration Zone.
+The relevant Network Operator shall then carry out the requirements of the Distribution Restoration Zone Plan together with the relevant requirements of OC9 of the Grid Code and DOC9 of the Distribution Code which will enable the control and establishment of a Power Island.

 Power Islands:

-Where possible, a Power Island should be operated in accordance with following frequency and voltage criteria:
+Where possible, a Power Island (be it established either through a Local Joint Restoration Plan (LJRP) or Distribution Restoration Zone Plan (DRZP)) should be operated in accordance with following frequency and voltage criteria:

 the frequency on the Transmission System shall be nominally 50Hz and shall be controlled within the limits 49.5 – 50.5Hz;